-ACMarket Errors and Fixes:
+ACMarket Errors and Solutions:

 Below we list the common errors found with using ACMarket; more will be added as we come across them.
 To find the solution to your error, just click the relevant link:

-1. Problem Parsing the Package
+1. Fix Problem Parsing the Package

 What Causes This Error?